Mini Productions, Bone Garden Films and The Development Partnership presents…

 “Love is like a Rose, beautiful and calm but willing to draw blood in its defence.” – Mark Overby

 Playing opposite Matt in the role of Rose will be Sophie Rundle, a British actress best known for her role as Ada Shelby in Peaky Blinders.
-Alongside Peaky Blinders she is known for her roles in Sky’s Jamestown, Sally Wainwright’s Happy Valley, An Inspector Calls, Brief Encounters, Episodes, The Bletchley Circle and Dickensian.
+Alongside Peaky Blinders she is known for her roles in Sky’s Jamestown, Sally Wainwright’s Happy Valley, An Inspector Calls, Brief Encounters, Episodes, The Bletchley Circle, Gentleman Jack and Dickensian.

 Rose will be the debut feature for director, Jennifer Sheridan who, for the last ten years has been honing her storyteller skills through her work as an editor (her most recent credits include Cuckoo and League of Gentleman has now become a multi-award winning director with her shorts films screening across the world in both BAFTA and Oscar qualifying festivals.